 The tax appeal of the long-term capital gains tax rate is that it is generally much lower than what you pay on your regular income.
-Under ATRA, that could be as high as 39.6 percent beginning with the 2013 tax year for wealthier taxpayers.
+Under ATRA, that could be as high as 39.6 percent for wealthier taxpayers.
 In fact, it is a taxpayer's income level that generally determines which capital gains rate applies.
-And if your profit pushes you into a higher bracket, you could possibly be taxed at a combination of rates.
-And you could face yet another rate depending on the type of property you sell.
+If your profit pushes you into a higher bracket, you could possibly be taxed at a combination of rates.
+And, you could face yet another rate depending on the type of property you sell.

 Zero capital gains taxes for some